wp-plugins/ehive-object-details/readme.txt

 4. Click the "Activate plugin" link below the plugin's name

 == Changelog ==
+= 2.1.6 =
+* Fixed broken links to static images when WordPress is installed in a sub folder.
+* Help menu in admin panel now displays when the eHive Search plugin in not installed.

 = 2.1.5 =
 * Fixed rewrite rule so plugin will work on a page that has a parent page.